Psych ward stories: Claudia’s first week as an inpatient

 Claudia stated, “The illness has drained me of my motivation, and it’s drained me of my energy.
 And it’s given me no semblance of a normal life.
 Am I supposed to be okay with that?”
 The social worker just looked at her, frozen, unable to give an answer.

 Claudia returned to the group room, and the therapist asked her to write in crayons about her life.
 Claudia wrote of the pressures of success from a young age, of trying to be somebody, of trying to live up to the ideals that her parents have.
 She wrote of how she just couldn’t do it anymore.
 It led her to the pits of despair, as she clung to the notion of normalcy, where work was ingrained as a measurement of worth.
 Claudia wondered if work and mental health would ever fit together for her.

-At 4 pm, Claudia began the route back to her room, through the locked door, opened by staff, into her white-walled room with a white bed and white blanket.
+At 4 pm, Claudia began the route back to her room in the psych ward, through the locked door, opened by staff, into her white-walled room with a white bed and white blanket.
 Back to boredom.
 Maybe it’s okay that we’re bored, she thought.
-Perhaps this aspect of psych ward experience was precisely what she needed.
+Perhaps it is this aspect of the psych ward experience that was precisely what she needed.
 No stress, no impending deadlines, no bosses telling us to get our act together.
 Just relief from stress.
 And boredom…

-Jenny Allon is a writer, marketer, and former social worker passionate about mental health awareness and breaking the stigma of living with a serious mental illness.
+Jenny Allon, the author of "Psych ward stories: Claudia’s first week as an Inpatient," is a writer, marketer, and former social worker passionate about mental health awareness and breaking the stigma of living with a serious mental illness.